world-class/REPL/podcasts/README.md

 <!-- vim-markdown-toc -->

 ---

+## Data science
+- [Data Skeptic](https://dataskeptic.com/) - *"Data science, statistics, machine learning, artificial intelligence, and scientific skepticism."*
+- [Linear Digressions](http://lineardigressions.com/) - *"Linear Digressions is a podcast about machine learning and data science.
+Machine learning is being used to solve a ton of interesting problems, and to accomplish goals that were out of reach even a few short years ago."*

 ## Education
 - [TED Podcasts](https://www.ted.com/podcasts) - *"Learn more about TED's original podcast initiatives.
 Subscribe to listen on Apple Podcasts, the TED Android app, or wherever you get your podcasts."*